kostyaVyrodov/education/tools/kubernetes/README.md

 ### Commands

 `kubectl run <name> --image nginx` run a pod of nginx web service.
-Under hood it's create a pod, replica set and deployment
+Under hood it's create a pod, replica set and deployment (don't use run for production.
+Only for development or testing)

 `kubectl get pods` show list of pods